concord-consortium/clue-curriculum/README.md

 Use the problem-section-template.json file as a starting place to build a problem section's content.json file.
 To populate the `tiles` array with the tiles that should appear in the section, first create the tiles in CLUE, then use CLUE's export/copy-to-clipboard feature to gather the tile's JSON, and then add it to the the `tiles` array.

+The keystrokes for copying/exporting CLUE content are:

+`cmd+option+e` to copy/export a single tile
+`cmd+shift+s` to copy/export the whole document
+`cmd+option+shift+s` to copy/export the whole document as sections

 The unit's root content.json file references the separate problem section files using relative paths.
 These paths are used by CLUE to import the problem sections when loading the unit content.

 ## Adding a Teacher Guide

 In an existing unit directory, add a subdirectory named `teacher-guide`.
-The teacher guide should have it's own content.json file added to that subdirectory.
+The teacher guide should have its own content.json file added to that subdirectory.
 If the teacher guide contains problem sections, they should go into separate files in the teacher-guide directory, following the same pattern that the main unit uses.